Server: Telsial [SEA]

 Despite falling into the magician category, Pyromancers are also considered to be holy magicians in that they have a close relation with Gabija, the Goddess of Fire.
 Pyromancers are considered to be rather exotic by the Kingdom’s standards because of this despite the fact that divine powers and magic are mixed commonly outside the Kingdom’s borders.
 Pyromancers are mages that make use of fire spells that suppress groups of enemies.

-Fireball (0 -15 if paired with Elementalist or Psychokino/15) : Summons a fireball, which has an overheat of 5.
+Fireball (0 - 1/15 if paired with Elementalist or Psychokino) : Summons a fireball, which has an overheat of 5.
 By itself the skill is subpar, but what makes this skill good is the combos that can be done with it.
 Using Storm Dust (Elementalist) on Fireball will continuously apply Fireball’s damage within the range of Storm Dust.
 Multiple fireballs can be triggered by Storm Dust.
+The Fireball ticks are less frequent after EP11, but it is still a good combo (it just might not be a priority combo now).
 However, the casting speed of Fireball itself is pretty long.
 Another combo is using Psychic Pressure (Psychokino) on fireball also triggers Fireball’s damage over a wide area similar to Storm Dust.
 Outside of the combos, it does not really deserve much points.

-Flame Ground (1-15/15): Creates a large red circle of fire that does ticks damage.
+Flame Ground (1 - 15/15): Creates a large red circle of fire that does ticks damage.
 Damage wise it is not as high as other skills that does tick damage but it has a really wide AOE.
 One good synergy it has is that it allows Meteor (Elementalist) to apply as 5 hits on enemies receiving damage from Flame Ground.
 Also have good synergy with Heavy Gravity (Psychokino).
-Both Flame Ground and Heavy Gravity has roughly the same AOE, and Heavy Gravity Allows flying enemies to be hit by Flame Ground.
-Ultimate Dimension (Sage) makes the AOE of this skill bigger.
+Both Flame Ground and Heavy Gravity has roughly the same AOE, and Heavy Gravity allows flying enemies to be hit by Flame Ground.

 Hell Breath (10/10): Continuously channels fire.
 A good channeling skill that does high damage over a long range.
 Also knockbacks enemies.
 Unlike many other channeling skills, the direction can be changed.